-Back Pain Specialist Questions and Answers
+Back Pain Specialist Q&A

 Table of Contents:

-Back pain is one of the most common forms of bodily discomfort and can manifest in many different forms, from low back to upper back pain.
+Back pain is one of the most common forms of bodily discomfort and can manifest in many different forms, from the low back to upper back pain.
 This kind of pain can often affect the neck and shoulders.
-Fortunately, there are professionals who dedicate their entire careers to diagnosing, treating and preventing back pain.
+Fortunately, there are professionals who dedicate their entire careers to diagnosing, treating, and preventing back pain.